 The traditional baseline skills of engineering best practices and test driven development now need to be augmented with skills such as threat modelling and security by design.
 Security know-how has become foundational knowledge for every engineer.

-Security is a Culture
+Security as a culture

 From the moment a new employee walks through your door, they need a platform of learning and support that fosters a shared understanding of cybersecurity and the skills to mitigate and protect against threats.
 This is not a one-and-done deal - like any good engineering culture, you are never done with security.
 You've got to be on it all the time.